 7 TESTS

-7.1 Open the arms of the retractor tar. about 65 mm measured at the tip.
+7.1 Open the arms of the retractor tar about 65 mm measured at the tip.
 Grip the retractor at the retracting blades and apply a compressive force of 100 N (10 kgf approximately) for two minutes trying to close the blades.
 The ratchet shall not slip under the force and shall show no sign of damage on removal of the force.
 Repeat the test with two different arms openings.

 7.2 Corrosion Resistance